codeforamerica/honolulu_answers/README.md

 A majority of the changes made to this github fork were additions in the infrastructure/ directory.
 Our scripts for building up the different AWS resources were added here.

-There were some minor changes to the app, moving some configuration out of environment variables into a configuration file. **NEED MORE DEETS HERE.**
+There were some minor changes to the app, moving some configuration out of environment variables into a configuration file.
+Now there's a `config/config.yml`.
+We now specify app configuration values in this file rather than relying on environment variables.

 ### AWS Functionality Used
 #### OpsWorks